-The thesis involves completion of a research project or exhaustive literature review, conducted under the supervision of your thesis research committee consisting of a Logan instructor and the MSNHP Program Director.
+The thesis involves completion of a research project or exhaustive literature review, conducted under the supervision of a thesis research committee consisting of a Logan instructor and the MSNHP Program Director.
 Students interested in the Thesis option are encouraged to review the Thesis Manual and to begin working on research topic proposals early in their program of study, preferably during Research Methods.
 It is also helpful for students to submit a project completion timeline and to set clear expectations for progress.

-Pre-requisite: All didactic work completed.
-Corequisite: MATH06101: Statistics.
+Pre-requisites: All required didactic coursework.